-Manufacturers shut plants, markets down again as virus rips
+Manufacturers shut plants, markets drop as virus spreads

 MARKETS: Major Asian and European stock markets have fallen back after Wall Street rallied on President Donald Trump’s promise to prop up the economy through the coronavirus outbreak.

 The White House’s proposal could approach $1 trillion.
 Market benchmarks in Shanghai, Tokyo and Hong Kong all advanced in early trading but fell by midday.
-European indexes were down by over 3%.
-A growing number of investors sees a U.S. recession as likely if not already here.
+European indexes were down by over 4%.
+A growing number of investors sees a global recession as likely if not already here.

 The Federal Reserve also announced its latest emergency move to get markets running more smoothly.
 Analysts say the measures are a good start but investors need to see the number of infections slow before markets can find a bottom.